robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_RP2040_Connect/UKMARSBot_Arduino-Nano-RP2040-Connect.md

 If you already build the UKMARSbot with a 74HC86 then you are done!

-If you haven't built it - you can use the 74HC86 at 5v and 3.3v - so you can use it with the original Arduino Nano if you choose not to use the Maker Nano RP2040.
+If you haven't built it - you can use the 74HC86 at 5v and 3.3v - so you can use it with the original Arduino Nano if you choose not to use the Nano RP2040 Connect.

 There are some pictures and description in this link: